MSRCZW/stfd_net/README.md

 ## Requirement

-All the necessary dependencies for this project are specified in the `requirements.txt` file.
+All the necessary dependencies for this project are specified in the `requirement.txt` file.